prismm/remarket/README.md

 Remarket uses Segment Analytics to collect data and keep track of multiple user flows.

 The Remarket UI implements principles of material design using opensource React component libraries including react-md and react-toolbox.
-The look and feel of the app, as well as its turning logo, are purely based on the vision of its creator.
+The look and feel of the app, as well as its turning logo, are the vision of its creator.

 As a production application with real users, Remarket took the following measures to meet its users' expectations for data security and privacy:
 --> it keeps user info 'sanitized,' never handles passwords or emails on the front-end or stores in logs, keeps private info off of req/res headers;